Best American Civil War Books

 Topic: A detailed multi-volume examination of the Vicksburg Campaign, covering battles, strategy, and leadership.

-Summary: Smith’s works provide an in-depth analysis of the Vicksburg Campaign, a turning point in the Civil War.
-His books include Champion Hill: Decisive Battle for Vicksburg, The Decision Was Always My Own: Ulysses S. Grant and the Vicksburg Campaign, The Union Assaults at Vicksburg, The Real Horse Soldiers: Benjamin Grierson’s Epic 1863 Civil War Raid, and Early Struggles for Vicksburg.
-Each volume meticulously examines a different aspect of the campaign, from early skirmishes to Grant’s decision-making and the climactic siege itself, making this collection an essential resource for Civil War scholars.
+Summary: Smith has written a five-volume series, one of the most comprehensive treatments of the Vicksburg Campaign.
+The books are: Champion Hill: Decisive Battle for Vicksburg; The Decision Was Always My Own: Ulysses S. Grant and the Vicksburg Campaign; The Union Assaults at Vicksburg; The Real Horse Soldiers: Benjamin Grierson’s Epic 1863 Civil War Raid; and Early Struggles for Vicksburg.

 30. Receding Tide: Vicksburg and Gettysburg – The Campaigns That Changed the Civil War – Edwin C. Bearss and J. Parker Hills